Migratory locust: Economic impact

 Locusts are highly mobile, and usually fly with the wind at a speed of about 15 to 20 km/h.
 Swarms can travel 5 to 130 km or more in a day.
 Locust swarms can vary from less than one square kilometre to several hundred square kilometres with 40 to 80 million individuals per square kilometre.
 An adult locust can consume its own weight (several grams) in fresh food per day.
 For every million locusts, one ton of food is eaten.

 In Africa, the last serious widespread plague of L. m. migratorioides occurred from 1928 to 1942.
 Since then, environmental transformations have made the development of swarms from the African migratory locust unlikely.
 Nevertheless, potential outbreaks are constantly monitored as plagues can be devastating.

 The Malagasy migratory locust (L. m. capito) still regularly swarms (roughly twice every ten years).
 The desert locust, which is very similar to the African migratory locust, remains a major threat too.

 Locust survey and control are primarily the responsibility of the Ministry of Agriculture in locust-affected countries and are operations undertaken by national locust units.
 The Food and Agriculture Organization (FAO) of the United Nations provides information on the general locust situation to all interested countries and gives warnings and forecasts to those countries in danger of invasion.

 As food

 The migratory locust is an edible insect.
 In Europe, the migratory locust is officially approved for the use in food in Switzerland (since May 2017).
-On 2 July 2021, the European Food Safety Agency published a scientific opinion stating that the consumption of migratory locust in frozen, dried or grounded state is safe for humans.
+On 2 July 2021, the European Food Safety Agency published a scientific opinion stating that the consumption of migratory locust in frozen, dried or ground state is safe for humans.
 On 12 November 2021, the EU member states gave their green light for the EU Commission to authorize the placing on the market of migratory locust as a food.
 This is one of the final steps in the novel food authorization procedure.
 As a next step, the Commission will now adopt a legal act.